mediassarQlikBranch/SimpleFieldSelect/README.md

 If you have a good idea for further development, let us know.

+This extension is tested on Qlik Cloud.
+For Qlik Cloud installation, please use zip files located in the dist folder.

 ## To install
 Download a ZIP file from the dist directory or clone the branch.
 Install the zip as any Qlik Sense extension.